 Also Read: Online Learning Courses – The New Reality for Institutions and Students

 To sum up, online curriculum development can be both a challenging and exciting opportunity to engage with higher education students.
 The way forward is to create an effective curriculum development strategy.
-Include a framework to map the entire course, create learning objectives for each module and ensure they align with the course component.
+Include a framework to map the entire course, create learning objectives for each module, and ensure they align with the course component.

 The online world provides a host of free teaching resources, so use them to support your content.
 Use digital media formats such as videos, games, infographics, presentations, etc., to make the course more engaging and exciting.
-Finally, don’t compromise on consistency in design – each module of the course curriculum should have a similar template and design to ensure a sense of familiarity.